-With energy and heating costs often a financial strain for households, everyone should be looking for the most energy-efficient and cost-effective ways to heat their homes this winter.
+With energy and heating costs often a financial strain for households, everyone should be looking for the most energy-efficient and cost-effective ways to heat their homes.
 So here we take a look at 10 ways to heat your home for less.

 Making changes to your home heating doesn't have to be an onerous task.
 In fact, it's surprisingly easy to conserve energy, save yourself some money and help to reduce your carbon footprint at the same time - all in a day's work!